napi-rs/package-template/README.md

 ### CI

-With github actions, every commits and pull request will be built and tested automatically in [`node@12`, `node@14`, `@node16`] x [`macOS`, `Linux`, `Windows`] matrix.
+With GitHub actions, every commits and pull request will be built and tested automatically in [`node@12`, `node@14`, `@node16`] x [`macOS`, `Linux`, `Windows`] matrix.
 You will never be afraid of the native addon broken in these platforms.

 ### Release

 Release native package is very difficult in old days.
 Native packages may ask developers who use its to install `build toolchain` like `gcc/llvm` , `node-gyp` or something more.

-With `Github actions`, we can easily prebuild `binary` for major platforms.
+With `GitHub actions`, we can easily prebuild `binary` for major platforms.
 And with `N-API`, we should never afraid of **ABI Compatible**.

 The other problem is how to deliver prebuild `binary` to users.
 Download it in `postinstall` script is a common way which most packages do it right now.
 The problem of this solution is it introduced many other packages to download binary which has not been used by `runtime codes`.
-The other problem is some user may not easily download the binary from `github/CDN` if they are behind private network (But in most case, they have a private NPM mirror).
+The other problem is some user may not easily download the binary from `GitHub/CDN` if they are behind private network (But in most case, they have a private NPM mirror).

 In this package we choose a better way to solve this problem.
 We release different `npm packages` for different platform.
 And add it to `optionalDependencies` before release the `Major` package to npm.